34timmy/menu/README.md

 # menu

-## REST API application for restaurant management with English and Russin locales.
+## REST API application for restaurant management with English and Russian locales.

 ### Also app deployed on Docker on remote server.To access the application, go to: <a href="http://198.211.120.104:8081">App</a>